cc-cdv-lu/FireFinger/README.md

   - Ctrl + Shift + X now focusses the 'typing' area
   - Improve accessibility when launching FireFinger
     - Input field will now automatically be focussed upon loading the main view (opening FireFinger, or switching from settings back to main view).
 This creates a box around the currently highlighted letter.
 This box can be toggled on/off in the settings.
 Default is hidden
-    - Read out loud the currently displayed letter
+    - Read out loud the currently displayed letter when launching FireFinger
-    - [TODO] If nothing is loaded, tell the user
-- Fixes:
-  - ...

 ### [1.0.2] Accessibility, difficulty settings and minor improvements